tmtsoftware/icd/icd-web/README.md

 in this directory and open http://localhost:9000/ in a browser.
-Use the *Upload* item to upload an ICD (choose examples/NFIRAOS, if you are using Chrome, otherwise make a zip file of that directory and upload that).
+Use the *Upload* item to upload an ICD (choose examples/NFIRAOS, if you are using Chrome, otherwise make a zip file of that directory and upload that.
+Do the same for TCS).

 Any validation or upload errors or warnings will be displayed in the browser window.